Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Quaternion Nature of EM-Field

 (or similar relations, in which $\vec {E}, \vec {H}$ are interchanged by places).
 In vector form given transformations are

-Therefore it is seen, that $\vec {E}$, $\vec {H}$ are transformed like to $x_0$ and $x_1$ coordinates (or vice versa) of the space ${^1}R_4$.
+Therefore, it is seen, that $\vec {E}$, $\vec {H}$ are transformed like to $x_0$ and $x_1$ coordinates (or vice versa) of the space ${^1}R_4$.
 It follows from here, that both the vectors $\vec {E{''}}$, $\vec {H{''}}$ have $t$-even and $t$-uneven components in general case.
-We see also that Lorentz-invariance of Maxwell equations is particular case of hyperbolic dual symmetry.
+We see also that Lorentz-invariance of Maxwell equations is particular case of more general hyperbolic dual symmetry.
 It means, that restriction to only Lorentz-invariance in consideration of Maxwell equations' symmetry, which is usually used, constricts the concept on the EM-field itself and it is thereby constricting the possibilities for completeness of its practical usage.
-Taking into account (\ref{eq1abcd}) we obtain the relations, which are similar to (\ref{eq1bcd}), which can be rewritten in the similar to (\ref{eq1c}) form, that is, we have